plcharbonneau/consul-demo/README.md

 Multi-Region Demo Notes:

-> The multi-region terraform code uses a post provisioner which requires specifying the AWS ssh key name & the content of the private key (via file reference or as a string)
+> The multi-region terraform code uses a post provisioner which requires specifying the AWS ssh key name & the contents of the private key (via file reference or as a string)

 - `ssh_key_name` - must exist with this name in both regions (by default us-west-2 and us-east-1)
 - Must specify either `ssh_pri_key_data` or `ssh_pri_key_file` so that they refer to the Private SSH key for the key specified in `ssh_key_name`
   - `ssh_pri_key_file` - File URL to private key file (does not work with TFC/TFE)
   - `ssh_pri_key_data` - contents of private key as data with newlines replaced with `\n` (required for TFC/TFE)
     - remove newlines with command: `awk '{printf "%s\\n", $0}' ~/.ssh/id_rsa`

+### Deploying demo with Terraform Cloud/Enterprise

+- Fork this repo
+- Make a copy of the script [reference/setup-tfe-example.sh](.reference/setup-tfe-example.sh) called `setup-tfe.sh`
+  - insure that TFH is installed from link in script
+  - populate User Variables in script
+    - configure for your TFC/TFE organization
+    - change to reference your repo and branch
+    - see `terraform.auto.tfvars.example` for descriptions of variables
+- Run newly created `setup-tfe.sh` script to create TFC/TFE workspaces that are mapped to your repo and populated with the variables specified
+- Note: this curretnly only works with Terraform 0.11.x

 ## Demo Script